gguillotte/brew/Library/Homebrew/manpages/brew-cask.1.md

   * `uninstall` [--force] <token> [ <token> ... ]:
     Uninstall Cask identified by <token>.

-  * `search` <text> | /<regexp>/:
-    Perform a substring search of known Cask tokens for <text>.
-If the text is delimited by slashes, it is interpreted as a Ruby regular expression.

-    The tokens returned by `search` are suitable as arguments for most other commands, such as `install` or `uninstall`.

 ## COMMANDS

   * `audit` [--language=<iso-language>[,<iso-language> ... ]] [ <token> ... ]: